Sarah Emi Bridcutt

-Sarah Emi Bridcutt (ブリドカット セーラ 恵美, Buridokatto Sēra Emi) is a Japanese voice actress from Iwaki, Fukushima.
-She is affiliated with Production Ace.
+Sarah Emi Bridcutt (ブリドカット セーラ 恵美, Buridokatto Sēra Emi) is a Japanese-Australian voice actress from Iwaki, Fukushima.
+She was previously affiliated with Production Ace.

 Biography

 Bridcutt was born to a Japanese mother and Australian father.
 In the first grade of elementary school, she saw Detective Conan and admired Minami Takayama, who played Conan Edogawa, then deciding to become a voice actress.
 She started acting in high school and, after graduating, Bridcutt entered the Theater Department at Nihon University College of Art.
 She became a scholarship student when she was in her third year of college and began attending the Production Ace Acting Research Institute.
+When asked about her day in the life of a voice actress by Crunchyroll, she said: "It’s a little complicated.
+It depends on the day.
+Some days I work from 10:00 to 3:00, other days it’ll be 4:00 to 9:00, sometimes I have to work all day long."

-In 2013, she made her debut by voicing Asuka Kudō in Problem Children Are Coming from Another World, Aren't They?.
+Sarah is a fan and player of Dead or Alive Xtreme Venus Vacation and would appear as a guest for the game's regular livestreams before becoming an official host herself.
+In mid 2025, she was given the role of the character Azusa.